 I have complicated thoughts about being a Canadian and commenting on American politics.
 For now, I justify it by noting that America has more influence on the planet than any other single country, and a disproportionately higher impact on Canada.
 So what happens in the USA has direct implications for everyone, especially Canadians.
 And Mexicans, of course.

 I try to stick to source photos that are in the Commons, and when I do I then put that new image back into the Commons via my Flickr account.

 Click on an image below to be taken to the store page that sells that design on a t-shirt.
 At present. all shirts featured here are made by Zazzle, which is a little on the pricey side.
-I am looking into alternatives.
+I am in the process of switching over to Redbubble for this kind of merch.
 Of course, shirts are available in a variety of styles and colours for all genders - just click around, you'll figure it out.